Our Mission is Caring

 CYSS offers free childcare for Soldiers in the Warrior Transition Unit (WTU) when attending medical appointments and referral services.

-After School Transportation to Fort Knox CDC, SAC, and MST Programs is available.
-Please contact each program for additional information.
+Before and After School Transportation to and from the Fort Knox Community Schools is available.
+Please call (502) 624-6703 for additional information.

 Eligible users include dependents of Active Duty Military, National Guardsmen, Reservists, Retirees, Department of Defense Civilian employees, and Contractors who register with CYSS Parent Central Services.